grodansparadis/node-vscp/README.md

 }
 ```

-### convertCanMsgToEvent(canmsg)
+### {event} convertCanMsgToEvent(canmsg)

-Convert a canmsg to a VSCP event.
+Convert a canmsg to a level I VSCP event.

-canmsg is an object with the following format
+A canmsg is an object with the following format

 ```json
 {